If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Often Should You Wash Pillows?

-Can You Wash Pillows In The Washing Machine?
+Can You Wash Pillows in the Washing Machine?

-Memory Foam Hand wash spot cleaning only
+Memory Foam Do not machine wash.
+Hand wash or spot clean only.

 Expert Advice

-How to Wash Pillows In The Washing Machine
+How to Wash Pillows in the Washing Machine

-• Time: 2 hours (plus drying time)
+• Time: 2 hours (plus significant drying time)

 • Difficulty: Easy